Turner-Walz/Data_projects_TripleTen/Zomato/README.md

 #### Findings:
--Average Order Value (AOV) was tied directly to the overall revenue being made.
+- Average Order Value (AOV) was tied directly to the overall revenue being made.
 Septermber was the only month that did not abide to that logic.
 Overall ratings did not affect a business's performance.
 Bigger companies are dominating the market for repeat customers.
 The all time revenue trends downward for Zomato as a company.

 #### Recommendations/Results:
 - Zomato should look into why September is the only month out of the year where the average order value did not correlate with the revenue being made at all.
 They should also focus on improving the AOV in as many markets as possible to try to increase performance of the company.